-- 1. All Bachelor of Music students must successfully complete the UDQE to continue in the program. - 2.
-The UDQE will be held two to three weeks prior to juries. - 3.
-The UDQE is required in the spring semester of the sophomore year.
-Junior transfers accepted into the Bachelor of Music program will have demonstrated, by their entrance audition, their readiness for a professional level Junior Recital in their applied area, whether the major is Performance, Music Education, or Composition. - 4.
-For Performance and Music Education Majors, the UDQE takes place in the spring of their sophomore year and is the presentation of a formal program consisting of a minimum of two contrasting works from different style periods.
+1. All Bachelor of Music students must successfully complete the UDQE to continue in the program.

+2. The UDQE will be held two to three weeks prior to juries.

+3. The UDQE is required in the spring semester of the sophomore year.
+Junior transfers accepted into the Bachelor of Music program will have demonstrated, by their entrance audition, their readiness for a professional level Junior Recital in their applied area, whether the major is Performance, Music style periods.
 The program should demonstrate an appropriate level of technical and musical expertise.
-One work should be post 1950.
-A strict time limit of no less than 10 and no more than 12 minutes must be observed, including tuning and bowing. - a.
+A strict time limit of no less than 10 minutes and no more than 12 minutes must be observed.
+This time limit includes tuning and bowing.

+Education, or Composition.

+4. For Performance and Music Education Majors, the UDQE takes place in the spring of their sophomore year and is the presentation of a formal program consisting of a minimum of two contrasting works from different a.
 The UDQE will be adjudicated by the members of the Performance Studies Committee only.
-A student will pass or fail, as determined by a majority vote of the Performance Studies Committee. - b.
-Students who have a documented serious illness or injury and cannot perform the UDQE will perform the UDQE at the beginning of the following fall semester at the time of Jury Makeups. - c.
-Proper recital etiquette (stage presence, attire, bowing, collaborative artist acknowledgement) is to be observed.
-Please refer to Performance Attire Guidelines. - 5.
-Students in the Bachelor of Music in Composition program will stand for the Upper Division Qualifying Exam in the spring of their sophomore year.
+A student will pass or fail, as determined by a majority vote of the Performance Studies Committee.

+b.
+Students who have a documented serious illness or injury and cannot perform the UDQE will perform the UDQE at the beginning of the following Fall semester at the time of Jury Makeups.

+c.
+Proper recital etiquette (entrance, stage presence, attire, bowing, collaborative artist acknowledgement and exit) is to be observed.
+Please refer to Performance Attire Guidelines.

+5. Students in the Bachelor of Music in Composition program will stand for the Upper Division Qualifying Exam in the spring of their sophomore year.
 The Upper Division Qualifying Exam will consist of a portfolio review and interview by a faculty panel assembled by the composition faculty.
-Students are required to bring scores for all compositions written while at Redlands. - 6.
-All results are final.
+Students are required to bring scores for all compositions written while at Redlands.

+6. All results are final.
 No discussion or appeal.